botwithabeard/mini-projects/README.md

 # mini-projects

-StatisticsOfDrunk - Simulation of walks of a drunk and a biased drunk
+1) StatisticsOfDrunk - Simulation of walks of a drunk and a biased drunk
+2) shortestPath - finding the shortest path from point A to point B